rahulyhg/wp-live-chat-support/readme.txt

 * Comprehensive list of live chat options
 * Enable/Disable the chat box on mobile devices
 * Enable/Disable the sound when a new live chat message is received
-* Select whether Name and Email is required when users initiate a chat
 * Ban visitors from chatting to you based on IP Address
 * Allow the live chat box to automatically pop up
 * Limit the live chat box to only show to registered users